-Over the past month, I’ve covered the basics of Roth IRAs.
-I’ve explained what they are, how (and where) to open one, and which investments are best.
-Today in the final part of this series, I’m going to answer your questions.
+The series on Roth Individual Retirement Arrangements (Roth IRAs) has covered a number of topics — what they are, how (and where) to open one, and which investments are best.
+Now, in the final part, we turn to some of your questions.
 Remember: I am not a financial adviser.
 I’m just a regular guy trying to gather information to help you.
 If you need more specific answers, please consult a CPA or an investment professional.

-All of the questions below were submitted by Get Rich Slowly readers via comment or e-mail.
-If your question isn’t here, please drop me a line so that I can research an answer and add it to the list.
-This article isn’t the place to begin if you’re new to Roth IRAs — start here, instead.
+All of the questions below were submitted by Get Rich Slowly readers via comment or email.
+If your question isn’t here, please drop us a line so we can research an answer and add it to the list.
+If you are new to Roth IRAs, this article is not the place to begin.
+Start here, instead.

-- Which is better: investing in a Roth IRA (with after-tax dollars) or investing in a 401k (with pre-tax dollars)?
-Does it make a difference if there’s an employer match?
-And if I already have a 401k through work, then why would I want to add to a Roth IRA?
+And if I already have a 401(k) through work, then why would I want to add to a Roth IRA?

 - If you still have money to invest, contribute to your Roth IRA.